AlexanderJDupree/TankWars/README.md

 # TankWars
-Open world, head to heard tank fight with simple AI, built in Unreal 4.
+Open world, head to head tank fight with simple AI.
+Built in Unreal 4.